Charles H. Larkin

-Charles Henry Larkin Sr., (May 12, 1810 – August 16, 1894) was an American merchant, real estate developer, and Wisconsin pioneer.
-He was a member of the Wisconsin State Senate (1866-1870) and State Assembly (1872, 1874, 1875), representing southern Milwaukee County, and was sheriff of Milwaukee County in 1861 and 1862.
+Charles Henry Larkin Sr. (May 12, 1810 – August 16, 1894) was an American merchant, real estate developer, Democratic politician, and Wisconsin pioneer.
+He served four years in the Wisconsin Senate (1866-1870) and three years in the State Assembly (1872, 1874, 1875), representing southern Milwaukee County; he also served two years as sheriff (1861 & 1862).

+Before Wisconsin achieved statehood, Larkin was one of the earliest settlers in Milwaukee County, and served as a delegate from Milwaukee County to Wisconsin's second constitutional convention, which drafted the Constitution of Wisconsin in the winter of 1847-1848.

 Background

 Larkin was born in Stonington, Connecticut, on May 2, 1810.
 He attended private schools (no public schools being available) until the age of sixteen, at which time he took a job as a retail clerk in the town of Alden, New York (to which his family had moved in 1825), and worked there for three years, before moving on to similar positions in Buffalo and elsewhere.
 In 1836 he arrived in the Milwaukee area, after having visited Michigan and other western territories, and settled there.
 He laid claim to a quarter-section of land in Greenfield township, and lived there for two years to perfect his title to the land.
 While doing so, he bought and sold horses and engaged in various businesses.
 In 1848 he opened a store at the foot of East Water Street in the City of Milwaukee and dealt extensively in produce, livestock, and so forth.
 He also invested in real estate, and after a few years retired from other business and gave his attention chiefly to his real-estate interests.